krinii/dds-on-hardware/Notable/notes/Log Book.md

 I removed the while 10 loop in pubsubloop's subscriber and inscread its buffer size to 10 and it works the same as before.
 I put a 1s delay into the publisher after it has sent its 5th message, the subscriber only got 5 messages, **this was expected** since the program only wait for a message to be sent once, instead of before where it would wait for every message, maybe the reader does not stop reading as long as the writer makes a contiuned stream of data or the dds_sleepfor does something that signals the network that it has stopped working for a bit.
 The reader gets all 10 messges when the puhslisher only has a 10ms delay.
 Anything higher than 10ms seems to have the same effect as the 1s does.
 It seems that the program only reads the newest message from each **key**, so the only reason it worked like when it had a loop around it was becuase I changed the key of the publisher's message every message.
 Finding a way to take all messages would be useful and I think it has something to do with the QoS.
-When having sPing and sPong running infinit, I am able to turn off ping and then on again with out it being an issue for pong, ping seems to just rediscover pong and then move on.
+When having sPing and sPong running infinit, I am able to turn off ping and then on again with out it being an issue for pong, ping seems to just rediscover pong and then move on. **Contiuned on 14/9-2020**

 ### 11/9-2020
 I have given the PI's static I ip's through the [router](https://url.net.au/help/routers/mikrotik-951-assign-static-leases-to-device) now.
 The old process didn't work after a while so I hope the router will make sure the ip's stays static.